 History of Successful Advocacy

-The Jersey Shore Partnership was created as a result of the 1991devastating Halloween storm with the mission to guarantee that state and federal funding would be available to protect New Jersey’s 127 miles of coastal shoreline from the damages that storms can inflict.
+The Jersey Shore Partnership was created as a not-for-profit, non-partisan organization as a result of the 1991devastating Halloween storm with the mission to guarantee that state and federal funding would be available to protect New Jersey’s 127 miles of coastal shoreline from the damages that storms can inflict.
 The Partnership is dedicated to raising the awareness of state and federal officials and the public to the need for safeguarding the shoreline through beach restoration and other shore protection methods.

-However, experience from Sandy tells us that future costs of mitigation will be more complex and expensive.
+Superstorm Sandy taught us that future costs of mitigation will be more complex and expensive.
 Successful resiliency projects must include the impact of coastal storm surges on the bays, streams, lakes and rivers that are impacted by coastal storms and cause severe flooding.
 More Sandy-like storms are anticipated as a result of sea level rise and global warming.
-The Partnership has legislation before the New Jersey Senate and Assembly seeking an annual increase in the Shore Protection Fund from $25 million to $50 million.
+The Department of Environmental Protection, related Government departments, academic institutions and environmental organizations are collaborating to achieve mitigation strategies that will address climate change, support shore protection and stimulate economic development.
+The Shore Protection Fund is severely underfunded for future Corps/State cost-sharing partnership projects and to also continue its state/municipal projects.
+For the past three Legislative sessions, the Partnership has presented bills to the Senate and Assembly Environment committees seeking an increase in funding through the Realty Transfer Fee, the Fund’s source.
+We will continue to address this issue throughout the current session and beyond to ensure that all the efforts of the state to address the growing threats of climate change can be realized.